suprabhasupi/blog/contents/posts/80-github-tips/80-github-tips.md

     $ git init
     ```

-B. **If you are working from others repository**
+B. **If you are working from another repository**

 1. To clone the repository locally.
     ```sh
     $ git clone [git@github.com](mailto:git@github.com):suprabhasupi/suprabha.me.git
     ```

     Yuppy!
-Now have cloned the repository local.
+Now have cloned the repository locally.

 ### 2. Branch